Complete $\mathcal{L}_{\omega_1,\omega}$-Sentences with Maximal Models in Multiple Cardinalities: The general construction

 Using this result we show if $\kappa$ is homogeneously characterizable, we can construct a complete sentence of $\lomegaone$ that has maximal models in $\kappa$ and $\kappa^+$ and no larger models.
-Before we proceed with the particular example we need to prove the following theorem.
+Before we proceed with the proof we introduce the tool by which we turn homogeneously characterizable cardinals into pairs of maximal models.